yellowdog/python-examples/README.md

 ## Dry-Running Work Requirement Submissions

-To examine the JSON that will actually be sent to the YellowDog API after all processing, use the `--dry-run` command line option when running `yd-submit`.
+To examine the JSON that will actually be sent to the YellowDog API after all processing, use the `--dry-run` (`-D`) command line option when running `yd-submit`.
 This will print the fully processed JSON for the Work Requirement.
 Nothing will be submitted to the Platform.

-The dry-run is useful for inspecting the results of all the processing that's been performed.
+A dry-run is useful for inspecting the results of all the processing that's been performed.
 To suppress all output except for the JSON itself, use the `--quiet` (`-q`) command line option.

-Note that the generated JSON is a consolidated form of what would be submitted to the YellowDog API, and Tasks are defined directly within their Task Groups for ease of comprehension.
+Note that the generated JSON is a consolidated form of what would be submitted to the YellowDog API, and Tasks are inserted directly into their Task Groups for ease of comprehension.
 In actual API submissions, the Work Requirement with its Task Groups is submitted first, and Tasks are then added to Task Groups separately in subsequent API calls.

 A simple example of the JSON output is shown below, showing a Work Requirement with a single Task Group, containing a single Task.